The Cost of Travel in Albania: My 2025 Budget Breakdown

 The average cost of transport per day in Albania is $6.

-If you’re confused about what you should try, stick to the basic snacks like Cevapi and Byrek.
-After you’re fed up with them, then branch out and try to get adventurous with things like Tava e Kosit and Speca të Mbushura.
+If you’re confused about what you should try, stick to the basic snacks like cevapi and byrek.
+After you’re fed up with those, branch out with things like tava e kosit and speca të mbushura.
+Don’t forget fërgesë, either — that was my absolute favourite local dish in Albania!

 Flija – Similar to Byrek, but with a twist, Flija is another scrumptious breakfast bite that’s made with multiple layers of pancakes and drenched in cream, sour cream, and butter.
 Be warned; you need to have a big appetite to get through a serving of this.
 A slice of Flija usually costs between $1.00 and $1.50